-Golden Globe Race Ltd, a company registered in the UK, is responsible for the organisation, management and promotion the 2018 Golden Globe Race in conjunction with Ocean Frontiers Pty Ltd and McIntyre Adventure Ltd. The Royal Nomuka Yacht Club in the Kingdom of Tonga is the Host Yacht Club.
+Ocean Frontiers Pty Ltd, a company registered in the Australia, is responsible for the organisation, management and promotion the 2018 Golden Globe Race in conjunction with McIntyre Adventure Ltd. The Royal Nomuka Yacht Club in the Kingdom of Tonga is the Host Yacht Club.

 Don McIntyre (CEO)

 Don McIntyre (60) is the founder and Race Chairman of the 2018 Golden Globe Race, Don is an experienced circumnavigator and recognised as one of Australia’s greatest explorers.
 Passionate about all forms of adventure and inspiring others, this Race was born from his desire is to recreate the Golden Age of solo sailing.
 Don finished 2nd in class in the 1990-91 BOC Challenge solo around the world yacht race.
 In 2012, he led the successful 4-man Talisker Bounty Boat Challenge to re-enact the Mutiny on the Bounty voyage from Tonga to West Timor in a similar boat and with same limited supplies available to Captain Bligh 221 years before.
 For the past 20 years, Don has been leading annual expeditions to Antarctica.